arnage/npmdc/README.md

   config.npmdc.types            = ["dependencies"]                  # `["dependencies", "devDependencies"]` by default
   config.npmdc.environments     = ["development"]                   # `development` only by default
   config.npmdc.abort_on_failure = true                              # 'false' by default
-end
+  config.manager                = "npm"                             # 'npm' or 'yarn'. 'npm' by default end
 ```